keptn/keptn.github.io/content/docs/0.10.x/integrations/webhooks/slack/index.md

 To create a webhook integration, a subscription needs to be created:

-* Go to **Uniform page** > **Uniform**, select the *webhook-service*, and click the **Add secret** button.
+* Go to **Uniform page** > **Uniform**, select the *webhook-service*, and click the **Add subscription** button.

-* For this integration, we would like to get a Slack message when an *evaluation* task in the *dev* and *staging* stage finished.
+* For this integration, we would like to get a Slack message when an *evaluation* task in the *dev* and *staging* stage is finished.
 Therefore, you need to select:
   * *Task*: `evaluation`
   * *Task suffix*: `finished`
   * *Filter*: `Stage:dev`, `Stage:staging`

-* Once the above configured event gets fired, the Slack webhook has to be called.
+* Once the above-configured event gets fired, the Slack webhook has to be called.
 Therefore, you need to select/enter:
   * *Request method*: `POST`
   * *URL*: The webhook URL without the webhook identifier: `https://hooks.slack.com/services/T00000000/B00000000/`
-    * Add the webhook identifier at the end of the URL by clicking on the *key* icon.
-Then select the secret `slack-secret` as well as the key `webhook-identifier`.
+  * Reference the secret to add the webhook identifier at the end of the URL.
+Therefore, clicking on the *key* icon, select the secret `slack-secret` and the key `webhook-identifier`.
 This will reference the secret value containing the sensitive data of your webhook URL: `https://hooks.slack.com/services/T00000000/B00000000/{{.env.secretKey}}`
   * *Custom payload*: For the custom payload, please copy-paste the following snippet:

   ```